MIRA-KUMAR/Leetcode-Learning/README.md

 The word can be constructed from letters of sequentially adjacent cells, where adjacent cells are horizontally or vertically neighboring.
 The same letter cell may not be used more than once.

+# LeetCode 80.
+Remove Duplicates from Sorted Array II

+Given an integer array nums sorted in non-decreasing order, remove some duplicates in-place such that each unique element appears at most twice.
+The relative order of the elements should be kept the same.

 # LeetCode 83: Remove Duplicates from Sorted List

 Given the head of a sorted linked list, delete all duplicates such that each element appears only once.
 Return the linked list sorted as well.